tuespetre/TuesPechkin/README.md

 ### Release notes

+#### 1.0.2
+- Revert to process identity within the synchronized thread, see issue #14

+#### 1.0.1
+- Corrected an issue with the AppDomain hanging on unload; introduced unit test to cover this scenario

 #### 1.0.0 - HUGE changes
 - Began to use semantic versioning.
 - Removed ```ExtendedQtAvailable``` and ```Version``` properties from ```Factory```.